tacman/newsapi-php/README.md

 * $page: Use this to page through the results if the total results found is greater than the page size.

-Returns JSON object is successful or throws excpetions if invalid data or unsuccessful request.
+Returns JSON object is successful or throws exceptions if invalid data or unsuccessful request.
 ```

 ### Get Everything